soobin83/belly-button-challenge/README.md

 The two files, app.js and index.html are the main files which have all the codes.
 Samples.json was provided for reference.

+* for some starting codes, I got help from the tutor.
+Also I received some help from the learning assistant when creating a sample metadata table.